 FREE Shipping on Cylinder Exchanges & Purchases

-to NYC, DC, PHI, CA, AZ, NV, FL and CHI Areas*
+to NYC, DC, PHI, CA, AZ, NV, FL, CHI and MSP Areas*

-*New York metro area including parts of Long Island; Washington DC metro area including Baltimore; Philadelphia including parts of New Jersey; many California areas; Phoenix and surrounding areas; Las Vegas and surrounding areas; Miami and Fort Lauderdale metro areas; Chicago metro area.
+*New York metro area including parts of Long Island; Washington DC metro area including Baltimore; Philadelphia including parts of New Jersey; many California areas; Phoenix and surrounding areas; Las Vegas and surrounding areas; Miami and Fort Lauderdale metro areas; Chicago metro area; Minneapolis metro area.
 Select ZIP Codes only.

 SodaStream Survey Reveals 49% of Americans Don’t Drink Enough Water, Despite 48% Knowing that Proper Hydration May Help Achieve Health Goals